 - A. No land may be used in a manner that is disorderly, unsightly, noxious or detrimental to the public or prejudicial to the general welfare, does not comply with applicable state and federal standards for air and water quality, or that may properly be considered a nuisance under the general police powers of the town. - B. No signs shall be permitted except the following: Town and State Highway directional and regulatory signs, historical signs and those signs used to advertise the profession or goods dealt in by owner or occupant of property on which placed.
 No sign or group of signs shall exceed twenty (20) square feet, outside dimensions, and none shall be placed so as to obstruct the view of the highway. - C. No recreational vehicle, as defined by this ordinance, shall be used or occupied as a permanent dwelling within the Town of Surry.
-The use of a recreational vehicle as a temporary dwelling (outside of a legally existing recreational vehicle park) for recreational or vacation purposes shall not exceed thirty (30) days in any calendar year provided that the Board of Selectmen is satisfied that a safe and sanitary method of sewage, waste water and solid waste disposal will be provided. - D. Cottage Industries must meet the following conditions: - 1.
+The use of a recreational vehicle as a temporary dwelling (outside of a legally existing recreational vehicle park) for recreational or vacation purposes shall not exceed thirty (30) days in any calendar year provided that the Board of Selectmen is satisfied that a safe and sanitary method of sewage, waste water and solid waste disposal will be provided.
+Upon request, the selectmen may extend the use of a properly installed recreational vehicle as a temporary dwelling up to 24 months, when the primary dwelling has been made uninhabitable and is being repaired or reconstructed. - D. Cottage Industries must meet the following conditions: - 1.
 The cottage industry work is limited to an area not to exceed 500 square feet of gross floor area inside the dwelling on the lot or inside an accessory building on the lot. - 2.
 The use does not result in an alteration of the residential appearance of the dwelling unit or lot upon which it is located. - 3.
 Maximum traffic relating to the cottage industry shall be ten (10) vehicle trips per day on average, over the course of a single calendar month. - 4.
 The total number of outside employee hours for the cottage industry shall not exceed twenty (20) hours per week. - 5.
 Noise levels for the cottage industry shall not exceed sixty-five (65) decibels measured at the property lines. - 6.
 No more than one sign, non-illuminated, no larger than four (4) square feet, may be erected on the premises.
-No off-premises signs relating to the cottage industry shall be allowed. - E. All lots shall have access by means of a driveway that meets the requirements of the Driveway Regulations of the Town of Surry NH.
+No off-premises signs relating to the cottage industry shall be allowed.

+E. All lots shall have access by means of a driveway that meets the requirements of the Driveway Regulations of the Town of Surry NH.
 Access to lots and to structures on these lots shall be by driveway cuts on a public street defined herein.